salimandre/n-gram-language-models/README.md

       them.”
 ```

-We only performed basic NLP preprocessing as we want to be able to generate text properly.
-Although using stemming or/and lemmatization could have helped us to 'absorb' more words into our vocabulary.
+We only performed basic NLP preprocessing as we want to model language properly.

 **Training data sample**:
 ```